craigdrabiktxmq/exo-demo/hashgraph workspace/hashgraph/source/socketdemo/exo/docs/EventProcessors.md

 Exo2 switches to an event-based architecture

+## BREAKING CHANGES
+* ExoTransactionType has moved from String keys to Integer keys.
+This will save some size on the serialized transaction payloads.

 ## Pipeline and Events
 Transactions move through a predefined pipeline.
 The framework automatically moves transactions from one step to the next.
 Events are emitted at each step.
 Developers register hooks for pertinent events and implement their application's business logic in the hooks.
 Each transaction is represented by a message, which contains the transaction's inputs and the transaction state.
 The transaction state is developer-defined, and is used to capture the progress of the transaction through the pipeline and the results obtained when processing each step.
 At any point in the pipeline, transactions can be *interrupted*, which ends further progress along the pipeline.